effekt-lang/effekt/examples/features/effect-handlers.effekt.md

 ## Singleton operation

-Often we want to declare an interface that is entirely defined by just one operation (like a "single-abstract-method" in Java).
-In this case you can declare it as a singleton operation:
+Often, we want to declare an interface that is entirely defined by just one operation (like a "single-abstract-method" in Java).
+In this case, you can declare it as a singleton operation:
 ```
 effect tell(): Int
 ```